 - Cocktail sticks or toothpicks

 - Fill the bowl with water and let it settle for a few minutes.

-- Carefully place the cocktail sticks on the top, if you can, try and get them to form a triangle.
+- Carefully place the cocktail sticks on the top.
+Try and get them to form a triangle.

 This activity is a simple demonstration of surface tension.
-When you have a container full of water, the water molecules below the surface are pulled together equally in all directions, but those on top are pulled together more tightly, as they don’t have water molecules above them, this draws them together to form a kind of ‘skin’ which we call surface tension.
-When we added washing up liquid we disrupted the arrangement of the water molecules which decreased the surface tension inside the triangle of sticks.
+When you have a container full of water, the water molecules below the surface are pulled together equally in all directions, but those on top are pulled together more tightly, as they don’t have water molecules above them.
+This draws them together to form a kind of ‘skin’ that we call surface tension.
+When we added washing-up liquid we disrupted the arrangement of the water molecules, which decreased the surface tension inside the triangle of sticks.

 More surface tension experiments

 Try racing lolly sticks across a bath or large container of water.

 Raising Lifelong Learners has a great activity for making a paperclip float using surface tension.